Uniform amenability at infinity: Real trees and the tree compactification

 \begin{lem} Let $T$ be a non-trivial $\IR$-tree on which a group $\Ga$ acts isometrically.
-Then for every $x\in \hat{T}$ that is not a branching point, the stabilizer subgroup $\Ga^x$ at $x$ is an abelian extension of a directed union of arc stabilizers.
-In particular, it is amenable if all arc stabilizers are amenable. \end{lem} \begin{proof} Let $x\in\partial T$ be an endpoint of a ray $\alpha = [o,x)$ then $s\mapsto \lim_{y\in\alpha} \dist(sy,o)-\dist(y,o)$ defines a homomorphism from $\Ga^x$ into $\IR$ whose kernel is the union of the stabilizers of arcs $[y,x)$ with $y\in\alpha$.
-Similarly, if $x$ is an endpoint in $T$ (i.e., there is no open arc $(y,z)$ that contains $x$), then $\Ga^x$ is the union of the stabilizers of arcs $[y,x)$, where $y\in[o,x)$.
-Now suppose that $x\in T$ is not a branching point nor an endpoint and let $\Delta\le\Ga^x$ be the union of the stabilizers of open arcs containing $x$.
+Then for every $x\in \hat{T}$ that is not a branch point, the stabilizer subgroup $\Ga^x$ at $x$ is an abelian extension of a directed union of arc stabilizers.
+In particular, it is amenable if all arc stabilizers are amenable. \end{lem} \begin{proof} We may assume $T=T^\circ$.
+Let $x\in\partial T$ be the endpoint of a ray $\alpha = [o,x)$ then $s\mapsto \lim_{y\in\alpha} \dist(sy,o)-\dist(y,o)$ defines a homomorphism from $\Ga^x$ into $\IR$ whose kernel is the union of the stabilizers of arcs $[y,x)$ with $y\in\alpha$.
+Next, suppose that $x\in T$ is not a branch point and let $\Delta\le\Ga^x$ be the union of the stabilizers of open arcs containing $x$.
 Since every $s\in \Ga^x$ either fixes an open arc containing $x$ or flips around $x$, the subgroup $\Delta$ has index at most two in $\Ga^x$. \end{proof}